LIVE LTL RATES

 Claim resolution

-Average claim resolution time.
+Average resolution time.
 Approval rate.
 Documentation requirements.
 Escalation path.

 Q6